Nova Science Publishers

 Nova Science Publishers is an academic publisher of books, encyclopedias, handbooks, e-books and journals, based in Hauppauge, New York.
 It was founded in 1985.
+Nova is included in Book Citation Index (part of Web of Science Core Collection) and scopus-indexed.
 A prolific publisher of books, Nova has received criticism from librarians for not always subjecting its publications to academic peer review and for republishing public domain book chapters and freely-accessible government publications at high prices.

 Overview

 The company was founded in New York by Frank Columbus, former senior editor of Plenum Publishing.
 His wife, Nadya Columbus, took over the firm operations upon his death in 2010.
 While the firm publishes works in several fields of academia, most of its publications cover the fields of science, social science, and medicine.